 Any gifts you send clients and employees are deductible, subject to these limits and rules:

-In addition to business tax write-offs, you can claim deductions on your personal tax forms to reduce your total taxable income.
+In addition to qualified business income and tax write-offs, you can claim deductions on your personal tax forms to reduce your total taxable income.

 If you purchase health, vision, dental insurance, or long-term care for yourself and your family, you may be able to deduct a portion of the premiums you pay.